basketshoe/iloader/README.md

 Install SideStore (or other apps) and import your pairing file with ease

+Currently, due to a bug, iloader can't correctly allocate keychain access entitlements for LiveContainer.
+The Multiple LiveContainers feature will not work and apps will all share keychain data (for example, Google account credentials).
+To avoid this, install SideStore first, then install LiveContainer through SideStore.
+This will be fixed in a future update.

 <img width="1918" height="998" alt="iloader0" src="https://github.com/user-attachments/assets/93cd135d-6d89-46ee-9b9f-12c596806911" />

 ## How to use